hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/extra-expressions.md

 # Extra Expressions

-Computed columns can also be added to the structured columns using the `<expression>` tag.
+Computed columns can also be added to graph selects using the `<expression>` tag.

 These columns are added to the enclosing VO, that must be included in this case.